smellyshovel/vue-custom-context-menu/README.md

 </context-menu>
 ```

 The `action` prop specifies the method performed when the item is clicked.
-The provided function is called with 2 arguments: the target element the Context Menu is opened for and the Context Menu instance
+The provided function is called with 2 arguments: the target element the Context Menu is opened for and the Context Menu instance itself

 ```javascript
 export default {